Thyroid and PMOS/PMOS: Understanding the Overlap

 Inadequate intake, irregular eating patterns, or chronic under-fuelling can therefore impact these pathways, potentially contributing to low mood, reduced motivation, and increased cravings.

-This is particularly relevant in PCOS, where restrictive dieting and inconsistent eating patterns are common, often driven by weight concerns or conflicting dietary advice.
+This is particularly relevant in PMOS, where restrictive dieting and inconsistent eating patterns are common, often driven by weight concerns or conflicting dietary advice.

 Inflammation, Gut Health and Mental Wellbeing